sutoiku/puffin/RATIONALE.md

 - Higher elasticity

 ## Designed for VPC deployment
 Most distributed SQL engines available on public clouds are designed for multi-tenancy and operated by their vendors.
 PuffinDB is designed for single-tenancy and deployed on the customer's Virtual Private Cloud (VPC).
-This is made possible by a true serverless architecture and an unprecedented level of automation for provisioning, monitoring, and maintenance.
+This is made possible thanks to a true [serverless architecture](docs/Architecture.md) and an unprecedented level of automation for provisioning, monitoring, and maintenance.

 **Benefits**:
 - Better security